-The best product description writing gives you the opportunity to interact with customers on a personal level.
-You can make them laugh, make their lives better or touch their hearts.
-These positive feelings are exactly what you want your customers to experience because they motivate purchasing intent and brand loyalty.
+The best product descriptions give you the opportunity to interact with customers on a personal level.
+Great writing can create laughter, relate to experience or even touch hearts.
+These positive feelings are exactly what you want your customers to experience when reading your ecommerce copy because they motivate purchasing intent and brand loyalty.

 Boosting your rankings on search engines and getting more traffic to your site ultimately will lead to more sales.
 Quality product description writing can do all that and more.